New Zealand Locked Down After One Coronavirus Case Reported

 “That means the simplest thing New Zealanders can do to reduce the spread of virus is to stay at home.
 Beating Delta means lifting our game.

-“I ask New Zealanders to follow the rules to the letter,” Ardern said.
+“I ask New Zealanders to follow the rules to the letter,” the hard-left Labour Party leader cautioned.

-The last community outbreak was in February and New Zealand has reported just 26 virus deaths nationally since the pandemic began, AP reports.

 .